toshiyan/cmblensplus/README.md

   - flatsky   --- the same as curvedsky code but for flatsky analysis.

-The additional simple python sctipts are stored at
+The additional simple python sctipts are stored inside

   - example   --- several example scripts for demonstration

   - utils     --- python scripts to compute noise biase, RDN0, diagonal RDN0, etc.

-# Installation

-  [1] Compile Fortran public software

-  Go to "F90/pub/" directory, and install each pubclic package (FFTW, Healpix, LAPACK95, cfitsio and Lenspix).

-  [2] Create Fortran wrapper

-  Go to the root directory and type one of the following command:

-    - ./MAKEALL.sh all       (for generating all modules)
-    - ./MAKEALL.sh basic     (for basic module)
-    - ./MAKEALL.sh curvedsky (for curvedsky module)
-    - ./MAKEALL.sh flatsky   (for flatsky module)

-  You will find modules under "wrap/" for python 3 and "wrap_py2" for python 2, depending on your f2py version.

 # Examples

-You can find the example codes at "example" directory.
+You can find example codes inside "example" directory.

 # Acknowledgement